MarakiP13/cognitive-signature-protocol/README.md

 It is a way to preserve and reason about how thinking unfolds.

+Quick Start

+You can use the Cognitive Signature Protocol in three minutes, with or without code.

+Option A. Prompt-Only (No Setup)

+Use this if you only have an LLM and a conversation log.

+Collect a short LLM interaction log

+5–20 turns is enough

+Raw text is sufficient

+Paste the log into your LLM along with this prompt:

+You are a cognitive cartographer.

+Input: the following human–LLM interaction log.

+Task:
+1. Infer how the human thinks, not what they believe.
+2. Extract stable reasoning patterns, not surface tone.
+3. Identify:
+   - cognitive compression style
+   - conceptual breadth
+   - reasoning topology
+   - adaptation behavior

+Produce two outputs:

+Output A. Visualisation Prompt
+Describe an abstract cognitive landscape using:
+- shape
+- density
+- motion
+- stability anchors
+Avoid personality labels.
+Use topological metaphors.

+Output B. Cognitive Summary
+Explain in plain language:
+- how this person explores
+- how they decide
+- what remains stable
+- where they adapt

+Constraints:
+- No psychological diagnosis
+- No personality typing
+- No value judgement
+Focus on structure and process only.

+You now have:

+a visualisation prompt

+a cognitive summary

+No schema required.

+Option B. Structured (JSON-Based)

+Use this if you want something machine-readable.

+Take the same interaction log

+Populate schema/cognitive_signature.schema.json

+Save as my_signature.json

+You can now:

+compare signatures

+visualise patterns

+version changes over time

+Option C. Visualise Locally

+Open visualizer/index.html in your browser

+Load or paste a Cognitive Signature JSON

+View the cognitive map rendered on canvas

+No backend.
+No build step.
+Client-side only.

+Minimal Input Requirements

+Plain text interaction logs

+No embeddings

+No model-specific metadata

+The protocol is model-agnostic by design.

+Typical First Use Cases

+Reflect on how you think while working with AI

+Compare early vs later sessions on the same project

+Explore how different collaborators approach the same task

+Build adaptive interfaces that respond to thinking style

 Why this exists

 Most systems collapse interaction logs into embeddings and lose structure.